Mar 28, 2022

 With the ongoing Russian-Ukrainian war monopolizing much of the media coverage throughout the West, a proper understanding of SWIFT is important for anyone trying to keep pace with the U.S. and European response to that crisis.

 While bans on Russian oil imports and sanctions against that country’s oligarchs are readily understood by almost everybody, it is important to recognize that the West’s attempts to isolate the Russian Federation also include steps that strike right at the heart of Moscow’s ability to trade with the outside world.
-And because the SWIFT service is an integral part of global finance and trade, any denial of access to that network is akin to being ejected from the world’s economy.
+And because this service is an integral part of global finance and trade, any denial of access to that network is akin to being ejected from the world’s economy.

-Learn more
+Learn more on this topic